rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    The above puts you back to the system's default Python interpreter with all its installed libraries.

-0. To delete a virtual environment, just delete its folder.
-(In this case, it would be
+0. To delete a virtual environment, delete its folder.
+In this case, it would be:

    <tt>
    rm -rf venv